chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 - Querying
 - Beyond the basics
 - Design notes

+We discuss `Maybe<T>` at length, the type is quite simple, nevertheless it illustrates many principles that are applicable to the other monads, it's well worth the time spent to study it.

 The `Maybe<T>` struct is a lot like the `Nullable<T>` class but without any restriction on the underlying type: _it provides a way to tell the absence or